 These procedures will ensure that a complete and proper record of all correspondence is kept.

-It is advised that all Councillors use a separate email address for Parish Council correspondence to ensure ease of transition when leaving office and if subject to a Freedom of Information request.

-Do not forward personal information on to other people or groups outside of the Council, this includes names, addresses, email, IP addresses and cookie identifiers.
+It is advised that all Councillors use a separate email address for Parish Council correspondence to ensure ease of transition when leaving office and if subject to a Freedom of Information request.It is also advised that the Council do not forward personal information on to other people or groups outside of the Council, this includes names, addresses, email, IP addresses and cookie identifiers.

 Access to Information within the Council